Director of Outreach/Grant Writing

 Since arriving in New Jersey, Lees has promoted dance through administration, education initiatives and programming in grades K-12 as the Education Director for American Repertory Ballet, Lustig Dance Theatre and currently as the Director of Education and Outreach for Roxey Ballet.
 She also teaches Pilates mat and apparatus at Healthquest Fitness.

 Lees began her performing arts training in Reading, Pennsylvania with the Berks Ballet Theater of Regional Dance America.
 She then moved to New York City where she earned her B.F.A. in Dance and M.F.A. in Pedagogy & Choreography (ten years apart) from New York University's Tisch School of the Arts.
-Upon completion of her B.F.A., she became a principal dancer with the Clive Thompson Dance Company and the New York City Jazz Company.
+Upon completion of her B.F.A., she became a principal dancer with the Clive Thompson Dance Company and the

-(Roxey Ballet and Fort Wayne Ballet, Indiana) and The Masque of the Red Death based upon the short story by Edgar Allen Poe (Bowling Green – Western Kentucky University Symphony Orchestra) she was founding Artistic Director of the Nashville Dance Project, a professional contemporary dance company contributing to the education and inspiration of modern/jazz dance in the city of music.
+(Roxey Ballet and Fort Wayne Ballet) and The Masque of the Red Death based upon the short story by Edgar Allen Poe (Bowling Green – Western Kentucky University Symphony Orchestra).
+She was a founding Artistic Director of the Nashville Dance Project, a professional contemporary dance company contributing to the education and inspiration of modern/jazz dance in the city of music.

-Rider University, Miami Dade Community College; New World School of the Arts, University of North Carolina Charlotte, Winthrop University Central Piedmont Community College, Western Kentucky University Southeast Missouri State University, and Raritan Valley Community College.
-She also taught at Dillard School of the Arts, Berks Ballet Theatre, and Conchita Espinosa Academy.
+Rider University, Miami Dade Community College; New World School of the Arts, University of North Carolina Charlotte, Winthrop University Central Piedmont Community College, Western Kentucky University, Southeast Missouri State University, and Raritan Valley Community College.
+She also taught for high school dance programs at Dillard School of the Arts, Berks Ballet Theatre and Conchita Espinosa Academy.
 In Miami, Florida she assisted in creating the Sunshine State Standards for Dance in grades K-12.